-With the stroke of a pen, a queen beheads her sister.
+With the stroke of a pen, a queen beheads her cousin.
 By sitting down to order lunch, four young men ignite a national movement.
 In a speech lasting less than 20 minutes, a young president commits his nation to a 20-year effort to land a man on the moon.
 Understanding those acts — making sense of them later — is critical to understanding who we are and how we live now.
 If you have a strong enthusiasm for learning about the past, majoring in history at Clemson will enthrall you.
 And it will also prove remarkably practical and adaptable to your long-term professional goals.
 Past graduates of the program have become lawyers, entrepreneurs, teachers, freelance writers, photojournalists, technical writers, purchasing agents, political consultants, military officers, media specialists, airline pilots, sports writers and, of course, history professors.

 - The history major is one of the most flexible at Clemson and can be tailored to complement your long-term career goals.

 - The history faculty includes prolific authors with diverse specialties, including British history, Vietnam War, Early Hellenistic Period, American Civil War and the Middle East.

 - Hardin Hall is home for Clemson’s history students.
 Built in 1890, the building has been renovated twice, and now includes rooms built in the 19th, 20th and 21st centuries.